KalenskiDeni/Kanda-VTP-Analytics-Dashboard-Redesign/README.md

 ...duh, simply click the link and get ready to experience the magic!

 2. Resize the page to mobile size 📲
 For the best experience, resize your browser to 402px x 874px — or better yet, just open it on your phone!
-ZipTrip is optimized for a smooth mobile experience. 📱
+Kanda VTP Analytics Dashboard is optimized for a smooth mobile experience. 📱

 3. Explore, explore, EXPLORE!!!
-Dive into the world of ZipTrip and discover the travel possibilities, share a car, book rides, and enjoy a seamless, fun journey while saving the environment with the app’s easy-to-navigate design! ✈️🗺️

-## Technology Stack
+## 🛠️ Tech Stack

-Frontend: React, JSX, HTML5, CSS3 <br>
-Backend: Firebase (for data storage and authentication) <br>
-Hosting: GitHub Pages

-## Sustainability and CO2 Emissions 🌱

-At ZipTrip, we’re committed to sustainability and reducing our environmental impact.
-By promoting eco-friendly shared trips, we help contribute to a greener planet.
-ZipTrip is not only about getting from one place to another—it's about making the world a better place, one ride at a time. 🌍🌱
+- **React.js** – Frontend framework
+- **React Router** – Navigation
+- **Firebase Realtime Database** – Backend and data storage
+- **Vite** – Lightning-fast development environment
+- **CSS Modules / SCSS** – Styling
+- **Unsplash API** – User avatar images

+---